gzapalac/Hello-World/README.md

 # Hello-World
-Test
-Hello this is a test.
+This is a test of git with a simple program.